Higher Auslander Algebras arising from Dynkin Quivers and n-Representation Finite Algebras: Introduction

-We observe that such a construction is not limited to Dynkin quivers alone.
-Let's recall that a finite dimensional algebra $A$ is called $n$-representation finite if it possesses a unique $n$-cluster tilting object $\mathcal{M}$ such that
+We observe that the construction in Definition~\ref{definition dynkin category} is not restricted to Dynkin quivers.
+Recall that a finite dimensional algebra $A$ is called $n$-representation finite if it possesses a unique $n$-cluster tilting object $\mathcal{M}$ such that